Hiking the Keālia Trail on Oʻahu’s North Shore

 Along with the Koko Crater Botanical Garden, the Keālia Trail is the best trail on Oʻahu to find Wiliwili trees growing in their native habitat.

-To learn more about all of these and many more native plants found throughout the Hawaiian Islands, check out my separate article below.
+If you would like to learn more about these and many other native Hawaiian plants from across the islands, I encourage you to check out my separate post linked below.

 Read My Separate Post: Native Hawaiian Plant Guide